nishalc/vocal_exercise_maker/README.md

 ## Notes / Fun Facts
 1. The notes are limited to 8 seconds, so any single note within a pattern cannot be longer than this (just repeat it if you really want it).
-2. You can go BACKWARDS and into the next octave on a scale pattern.
+2. You can go BACKWARDS into the previous octave and forward into the next octave on a scale pattern.
 Eg 0 will be a step down from 1, 9 is the 2nd on the octave above.

 ## Future ideas / thoughts
 1. Currently files are quite big as I need to use .wav files, in the future it may be possible to use .mp3, but only if the program is made on a different platform perhaps